dhanya-boby/opennms-tutorials-1/session3/Exercise-3-3.md

 You will see from the log messages that OpenNMS has modified `eventconf.xml` and added the new file `CHUBB-TVBS-CAMERA-MIB.events.xml` inside the container.

+The line `The event's configuration reload operation is being performed.` tells us that Eventd has been reloaded after the file changes.
+Otherwise we would have to reload the event definitions using the methods discussed in the previous exercise.

 OpenNMS should now be able to process the trap we sent previously from the chubb_camera_01.
 Try sending the trap again.